LeNPaul/full-circle/README.md

 2. Run `node server.js` to serve the static files using a Node server.

 Currently deployed to a Digital Ocean Droplet, and managed using pm2.
+The domain name is managed by Namecheap.